g3tsyst3m/elevationstation/README.md

 TEXT("SeIncreaseQuotaPrivilege")

 I found a way around that...stealing tokens from SYSTEM process threads :)  We duplicate the thread IMPERSONATION token, set the thread token, and then convert it to primary and then re-run our enable privileges function.
 This time, the enabling of the two privileges above succeeds and we are presented with a shell within the same console using CreateProcessAsUser.
 No dll injections, no named pipe impersonations, just token manipulation/duplication.

-## What are the "Experimental" features?

-Glad you asked :)  There are occasions where the red teamer needs to lower their process integrity levels.
-This does just that...however, it's not as I'd like it to be just yet.
-I probably need to resort to creating a restricted token when lowering the process integrity, say from SYSTEM to HIGH, or HIGH to MEDIUM.
-If you're running in an elevated process, it keeps the elevated token but reduces the integrity.
-So, that's a current "bug" I'm working through.

-Another experimental feature is executing various API functions using SYSTEM impersonation tokens.
-One could write a file to disk in another user's folder, create a new user and add them to the administrators group, etc. An example of this where we use the impersonation token to create a file under another user's directory is included in the code, but I currently have it commented out.

 ## Progress